 October 2020: GPB Capital Holdings is hit with yet another lawsuit.
 Unlike the many class action lawsuits the firm is facing, this newest complaint is filed on behalf of an individual.
 The plaintiff is an elderly man in his 80’s named Pedro Fuentes.
 Captioned Ceiba Palm vs. GPB Capital Holdings, GPB Automotive Income Fund, and Ascendant Capital, the complaint contains a bombshell detail.

-Two financial advisors named David Muino and Jan Haenggi a/k/a Jan Hänggi founded a company they called JTS Investments.
-While at JTS, the two men sold Fuentes 3,500 shares of GPB’s Automotive Fund LTD at $100 each for a total of $350,000.
+The lawsuit alleges two financial advisors named David Muino and Jan Haenggi a/k/a Jan Hänggi sold Fuentes 3,500 shares of GPB’s Automotive Fund LTD at $100 each for a total of $350,000.
 This particular GPB fund is an LLC incorporated in the Grand Cayman Islands.
 As such, the Fund is marked “not for sale to US residents.”
 Pedro Fuentes is a US resident who resides in Florida.

 The Panama Papers shows David Muino at the center of a constellation of front companies based in the British Virgin Islands and other offshore tax havens.
 Virtually all of these companies are owned using bearer bonds in order to hide their true owners: